 At Cooper Union, every admitted undergraduate student receives a half-tuition scholarship currently valued at $22,275 per academic year (2020-2021).

-- The length of all the merit scholarships, institutional grants (including tuition assistance) are 4 years (total of 8 semesters) for Art and Engineering students and 5 years (total of 10 semesters) for architecture students.
+- The length of all the merit scholarships, institutional grants (including tuition assistance) are 4 years (total of 8 semesters) for art and engineering students and 5 years (total of 10 semesters) for architecture students.
 The length of these awards for transfer students is determined upon admittance and based on the number of semesters required for graduation.

 - When a student withdraws during the semester, they will lose all the institutional scholarships, tuition assistance, and grants for the semester in which they are withdrawing.
 Students are responsible for all financial responsibilities for the withdrawn semester.